qhgenomics/BacTraq/README.md

 The package will be installed with dependencies.

 >[!NOTE]
-> This is a private repo, therefore, it's is easiest if you log in as `qhgenomics` memeber and clone the entire repo in.
-Better solution will be figured out in the future.
 > After `pip install` you can remove `BacTraq` folder to save space.

 Run this command to see if the package is install: